Vishnupriya0702/Snowflake/README.md

                                2. Fail Safe - Fail Safe is the table is not within the retention period, but within the fail
                                3. result of cloning - Not in time travel or fail safe, but the new table refers the deleted table as a result of cloning.

+Snowflake Staging Area:
+         Staging area is a type of a place where raw files are stored.
+Its kind of Blob storage.
+ We have 2 types of staging area :
+          1. Internal Staging Area - This includes Snowflake Staging area.
+          2. External Staing Area - This includes AWS S3, Azure, GCP.

+Internal Storage :
+     For Internal Storage - the Snow Internal Storage is needed, and we can use Stage Object to pull the data from Snow Internal storage and then use copy command to copy the data into Snowflake.

+   We have 3 stages objects of storage in Snowflake :
+                  1. User Stage
+                  2. Table Stage
+                  3. Named Stage

+    User Stage : Only single user can access the files, and the user doesnt have insert access into the tables.
+    Table Stage: Can be accessed by Multiple users but can be loaded into only a single table.
+Copy into command is used, as file format is not used.
+    Named Stage : This is same as Database Object and all the privileges are given, and this is the most convienient method.

+    Dataloading in Snowflake: We have below steps to follow  in Internal Storage:
+    1. Get the file
+    2. Use Put command to copy from file to Internal Storage Area
+    3. Define the Internal storage Object, FIle Format object in snowflake as Schemas
+    4. Use the Copy into command to copy the data from Internal Storage to Snowfalke tables.

+    In External Storage :
+    1. In External Storage, we have to copy the data from S3/Azure files into External storage schema
+    2. Then from External storage schema, load into Snowflake tables using copy into command.

+    Create or replace transient database control_db;

+create or replace schema external_stages;

+create or replace schema internal_stages;

+create or replace schema file_formats;

+/*defining external storage schema*/ create or replace stage control_db.external_stages.my_ext_stage url='s3://snowflake067/test/' credentials=(aws_key_id='AKIAUIIPVJBMSPABKO' aws_secret_key='bgsdsdmnaksalk');

+DESC STAGE control_db.external_stages.my_ext_stage

+/*defining internal Storage Schema*/ create or replace stage control_db.internal_stages.my_int_stage

+create or replace file format control_db.file_formats.my_csv_format type =csv field_delimiter =',' skip_header = 1 null_if =('NULL','null') empty_field_as_null = true compression = gzip;

+/*Copy Command*/
+copy into sales
+from @my_ext_stage
+file_format =(FORMAT_NAME ='my_csv_format' error_on_column_count_mismatch= false )
+on_error ='skip_file'